virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 Now if you go to your repository on Github at github.com/yourgithubusername/yourgithubusername.github.io, you should see `index.html` and `style.css` in the repo.

+If you make further changes at anytime, repeat the above steps.
+You can also refer to the quick reference below for commonly used git commands.

+{% include commandref-git.html %}
 ### Setting up Github Pages ###
 Nice!
 We are so close!
 Now all we have to do is tell Github we want this repository to be hosted on Github Pages.
 From the repository page, click on "Settings" at the top right of the page or go to github.com/yourgithubusername/yourgithubusername.github.io/settings.
 Scroll down to the "Github Pages" section.